-Note: Section 73 of the Road Transport (Safety and Traffic Management) Act 1999 allows the NSW Police to close any road or road related area to traffic during any temporary obstruction or danger to traffic or for any temporary purpose.

-Note: Section 138 of the Roads Act 1993 provides that a person must not:

-- erect a structure or carry out a work in, on or over a public road, or - dig up or disturb the surface of a public road, or - remove or interfere with a structure, work or tree on a public road, or - pump water into a public road from any land adjoining the road, or - connect a road (whether public or private) to a classified road, otherwise than with the consent of the appropriate roads authority.

-Note: Section 68 of the Local Government Act 1993 provides that a person may carry out certain activities only with the prior approval of the Council including:

-- Part C Management of waste:

-- a.
-For fee or reward, transport waste over or under a public place

-- b.
-Place waste in a public place

-- c.
-Place a waste storage container in a public place. - Part E Public roads: - a.
-Swing or hoist goods across or over any part of a public road by means of a lift, hoist or tackle projecting over the footway - Expose or allow to be exposed (whether for sale or otherwise) any article in or on or so as to overhang any part of the road or outside a shop window or doorway abutting the road, or hang an article beneath an awning over the road.
-Standard Condition: E7 (Autotext EE7)
+- Note: Section 73 of the Road Transport (Safety and Traffic Management) Act 1999 allows the Police to close any road or road related area to traffic during any temporary obstruction or danger to traffic or for any temporary purpose.
+Any road closure requires Police approval. - Note: Section 138 of the Roads Act 1993 provides that a person must not: - erect a structure or carry out a work in, on or over a public road, or - dig up or disturb the surface of a public road, or - remove or interfere with a structure, work or tree on a public road, or - pump water into a public road from any land adjoining the road, or - connect a road (whether public or private) to a classified road, - otherwise than with the consent of the appropriate roads authority. - Note: Section 68 of the Local Government Act 1993 provides that a person may carry out certain activities only with the prior approval of the council including: - Part C Management of Waste: - a.
+For fee or reward, transport waste over or under a public place - b.
+Place waste in a public place - c.
+Place a waste storage container in a public place." - Part E Public roads: - a.
+Swing or hoist goods across or over any part of a public road by means of a lift, hoist or tackle projecting over the footway - b.
+Expose or allow to be exposed (whether for sale or otherwise) any article in or on or so as to overhang any part of the road or outside a shop window or doorway abutting the road, or hang an article beneath an awning over the road." - c.
+Any work in, on or over the Road or Footway requires Council Approval and in the case of classified roads the NSW Roads and Traffic Authority.
+Road includes that portion of the road uses as a footway.
+Standard Condition: E7

-E.7 Maintenance of Environmental Controls
+E.8 Maintenance of Environmental Controls

-The Principal Contractor or Owner-builder must ensure that the following monitoring, measures and controls are maintained:
+The principal contractor or owner builder must ensure that the following monitoring, measures and controls are maintained:

-- a) erosion and sediment controls,
+- a) Erosion and sediment controls,

-- b) dust controls,
+- b) Dust controls,

-- c) dewatering discharges,
+- c) Dewatering discharges,

-- d) noise controls,
+- d) Noise controls;

-- e) vibration monitoring and controls,
+- e) Vibration monitoring and controls;

-- f) ablutions.
+- f) Ablutions;